Legends profile: Dave DeBusschere

 The “D” could also stand for Detroit.
 DeBusschere was a folk hero in that city, where he grew up and starred at baseball as well as basketball.
 He attended Austin Catholic High School and led its basketball team to a state championship; was the star hurler on a baseball team that won the city championship and also pitched a local team to a national junior championship.

 Colleges everywhere beckoned, but DeBusschere stayed home and attended the University of Detroit.
-He averaged 24.8 ppg as the school made one NCAA tournament and two NIT appearances.
+He averaged 24.8 points per game as the school made one NCAA tournament and two NIT appearances.
 He also starred as a pitcher for the Titans’ baseball team, which played in three NCAA tournaments.

 It was speculated that DeBusschere had been given coaching duties to entice him away from baseball.
 If so, the plan worked.
 Although he played one more season of minor-league baseball, DeBusschere ended his dual-sport career shortly thereafter when he refused to accept a call-up from the White Sox at the end of 1965.
 He was reportedly unhappy that Chicago hadn’t kept him on the major league roster that spring.
 With basketball training camp beginning, his coaching duties were needed and he had to make a choice.